c4spar/deno-cliffy/command/README.md

 ### Completions command

-The `CompetionsCommand` command can generate a shell completions script for your program.
-At the moment only `zsh` is supported. `bash` and more will be added.
+The `CompetionsCommand` command generates the shell completions script for your program.
+To do so, you have to register the completions command on your programm.

-The `CompletionsCommand` is not registered per default and must be registered by your self.

 ```typescript
 import { Command, CompletionsCommand } from "https://deno.land/x/cliffy/command/mod.ts";